Memoria (2021 film): Box office

 The film was initially released in one movie theatre in the United States and Canada.
 It made $6,797 in its opening weekend and $18,122 in its second.

 Critical response

 Memoria received critical acclaim.
-As of July 2022 on review aggregator website Rotten Tomatoes it has a 90% score from 135 reviews, with an average rating of 8.1/10.
-The consensus states: "Memoria finds writer-director Apichatpong Weerasethakul branching out into English-language filmmaking without forsaking any of his own lyrical cinematic vocabulary". in January 2022 Metacritic reported a score of 91, based on 34 reviews, indicating "universal acclaim".
+On review aggregator website Rotten Tomatoes it has a 90% score from 139 reviews, with an average rating of 8.1/10.
+The consensus states: "Memoria finds writer-director Apichatpong Weerasethakul branching out into English-language filmmaking without forsaking any of his own lyrical cinematic vocabulary".
+On Metacritic, it has a score of 92, based on 34 reviews, indicating "universal acclaim".
 Film critic Jonathan Rosenbaum placed the film on his "Best Films of 2022" list.
 In June 2025, IndieWire ranked the film at number 11 on its list of "The 100 Best Movies of the 2020s (So Far)."